gabrieleteotino/terraform-lab/lab2_mot_reminder/README.md

 terraform apply -var-file="debug.terraform.tfvars" --auto-approve
 ```

-When the testing is finished remember to destroy the debug resources
+When the testing is finished remember to

+1. Edit `[submodulefolder]\main.ft` and comment the provider module
+2. destroy the debug resources

 ```
 terraform destroy -var-file="debug.terraform.tfvars"
 terraform destroy -var-file="debug.terraform.tfvars" --auto-approve
 ```

+### Subnet rules

+After the storage account is created in a subnet to allow terraform to continue working from the current machine we need to add our current ip to the network rules.

+Using the portal: go in the storage account, select `Networking`, the in the `Firewall` section click `Add you client IP address` and then save.